 As a result, it’s also one of the biggest military bases in Washington state as well.

-Because of this, their missions depend on the unit more so than the base.
+Because of this, its mission depends on the unit more so than the base.

 Some of their best-known missions relate to logistics, maintenance, submarine, aircraft carriers, and engineering.